TorZidan/android-1.0/archive/README.md

 looking for a commit on `Tue Oct 21 07:00:00 2008 -0700` by `The Android Open Source Project <initial-contribution@android.com>`.
-I had to navigate to the oldest tag "android-1.6_r1", (e.g. https://android.googlesource.com/platform/system/wlan/ti/+/refs/tags/android-1.6_r1), then click on the "log" link to view commite that occured at and before this tag; in some git repositories, like this one, there were just a few commits, so I could see the "Initial Contribution" commit right there on the page.
+I had to navigate to the oldest tag "android-1.6_r1", (e.g. https://android.googlesource.com/platform/system/wlan/ti/+/refs/tags/android-1.6_r1), then click on the "log" link to view commits that occurred at and before this tag; in some git repositories, like this one, there were just a few commits, so I could see the "Initial Contribution" commit right there on the page.
 However, in active and larger repositories I had to click "Next" at the bottom of the page hundreds of times until I got to that very first "Initial Contribution" commit.
-I even wrote a tiny javascript pirce of code that I could run from the Chrome browser developer console, which would locate and click on the "Next" button for us.
+I wrote a tiny javascript piece of code that I could run from the Chrome browser developer console, which would locate and click on the "Next" button on the page for me.

 ## Anatomy of a Git repository:
 The android open source files are spread across multiple Git repositories.
 Once you choose which tag you want,